animesh/full_dia/docs/quickstart.md

 - `-lib`<br>
 This parameter is used to specify the absolute path of the spectral library.
-Full-DIA currently supports the spectral library with the suffix .speclib predicted by DIA-NN (v1.9 and v1.9.1) or ***.parquet*** produced by DIA-NN (>= v1.9).
+Full-DIA currently supports spectral libraries with the ***.parquet*** or ***.tsv*** suffix, provided that their column names are consistent with those of the DIA-NN (> v1.9) predicted spectral library.
-It supports oxygen modifications on methionine (M) but does not include modifications such as phosphorylation or acetylation.
+We recommend generating the predicted spectral library using DIA-NN and then converting it to the .parquet format.
 Refer to [this](https://github.com/vdemichev/DiaNN) for instructions on how to generate prediction spectral libraries and convert to .parquet format using DIA-NN.
+Full-DIA supports oxygen modifications on methionine (M) but does not include modifications such as phosphorylation or acetylation.
 Full-DIA will develop its own predictor capable of forecasting the peptide retention time, ion mobility, and fragmentation pattern.
 It may also be compatible with other formats of spectral libraries based on requests.